foreverdyz/Parallel-Simplex-Projection/src/README.md

 Define two methods, one serial and the other one is parallel, to implement PGD algorithm for Lasso Problem.

 ### lasso_benchmark.jl
+Use @benchmark to test runtimes for solving Lasso problem with different simplex projection methods based on both serial and parallel structures.

 ### lasso_realdata.jl

 ## Theory Check
 This folder includes three tests corresponding to three experiemnts in Section 5.1 Thesting Theoretical Bounds from our paper.